mrizaln/madbfs/README.md

 ```

 ### Cache size

+> As the approach the file management has change, this section is irrelevant at the moment

 `adbfsm` use the `/tmp/` directory for caching the files pulled from the phone.
 This cache can be large so you can limit or increase the size of this cache.
 The size of the cache also correlates to the largest file that can be viewed/pulled from the phone so make sure to set it according to your need.